TiagoDiass/golang-hexagonal-api/README.md

 To run the application, just follow the steps below (assuming you have followed the first steps above)

 ```
-# Start the docker container
+# Start the Docker container
-$ TODO:
+$ docker compose up -d

+# Enter in the app directory inside Docker container
+$ docker compose exec goapp bash

 # Start the app
 $ go run cmd/app/main.go
 ```

+After followings these steps, you'll have the backend server running in your `localhost:8000`.
+If you want to stop the application you can just press `CTRL+C` in your terminal where you started the app.

 ### Tasks